Lexton Moy: Professional

 In the summer of 2009, Moy traveled to Hong Kong to try out for First Division team Biu Chun Rangers, formerly Fourway Athletics.
 Unpromising contract agreements prompted Moy to seek trials with Shatin Sports Association.
 After an unsuccessful try-out with the club, Moy moved on to the newly promoted second-division team Tai Chung FC.
 In August 2009, Moy signed a one-year contract with Tai Chung FC as a non-resident player.
 In the 2009–10 season, with his foreign player status, Moy started 9 matches and made 13 appearances.
 Moy registered his first and only goal on 19 September 2009 against Kitchee SC.
 Tai Chung FC's 2009–10 Hong Kong First Division League season culminated in a 1–1 draw against league champions South China AA to escape relegation for the 2010–11 season.

 After his contract expired, Moy moved to Manila and signed with Kaya F.C., that competes in the United Football League (Philippines) on 16 August 2011.
 Moy played with Kaya FC in the 2011 United Football Cup.
 The team finished its 2011 Cup bout in fourth place after losing to Global FC in the Consolation match.
 Moy continued with the team's campaign in the 2012 United Football League (Philippines) and the 2012 United Football Cup.
 In 2012, Kaya FC finished second place in the UFL league, but was knocked out of Cup Tournament in the quarter-final round.
-From 2011–2012, Moy started 24 matches and made 26 appearances within 30 League and Cup competitions.
+From 2011 to 2012, Moy started 24 matches and made 26 appearances within 30 League and Cup competitions.

 In 2013, Moy signed with Lam Ieng of the Campeonato da 1ª Divisão do Futebol, Macau's first division football league.